spryker/spryker-docs/docs/scu/dev/features/autointegration-of-spryker-module-releases.md

 The release rating is a measure of the integrability coverage of each Spryker release, representing the percentage of automatically integratable plugins, configurations, schemas, and other components.
 This rating is determined during internal testing, where the generated integration code is compared with the manually released code to assess the level of integration achieved.
 If both are equal, then the release is fully integratable.

-There are some kind of releases that provide only dependency updates without any code integrations (so called module-only releases).
+There are type of releases that provide only dependency updates without any code integrations (so called module-only releases).
 Such releases have 100% coverage.

 The rating for each suggested release can be found in the Upgrader pull request description.